What's the motivation behind your artwork? Are you a Pokémon fan?

-Loneliness is an essential time for me because it allows me to be with myself and find who I am.
+For me, loneliness is an essential time because it allows me to be with myself and give me a chance to find who I really am.

 Where do you see this project in 5 years time?

-I have no idea what the future will look like!
-But I d hope that there will be people having fun playing Kumaleon beyond our imagination.
+I have no idea what the future will look like, but I definitely hope that there will be people having fun playing Kumaleon beyond our imagination.

-What makes your art unique from other NFT artists?
+What makes your art unique from other artists?

-The combination of generative expression and pop taste is what I find unique about my art.
+The combination of generative expression and pop taste is what I find unique about my arts.